misterspeedy/FsExcel/README.md

 ---
 ## Color

 Set the font color with `FontColor` and the background color with the `BackgroundColor` property.
+Set the border color with `BorderColor`.

 The color values and color creation functions are in `ClosedXml.Excel.XLColor`.

 ```fsharp
 open FsExcel